SplendidAlakey/Perfectly-Splendid/README.md

 </h1>

 Perfectly Splendid is a **Quilt** modpack, that is mainly focused on exploration, combat and creativity, while staying true to vanilla.
-One could call it a kitchen sink modpack, due to the amount of mods included, However, I do try to keep a certain theme going - expanding on what Minecraft is, without turning it into something it isn't.
-And yet, it's not exactly what you would call a "Vanilla+" pack, as describing it with just a single plus sign would be a big understatement.
-You won't see crazy questing, leveling or progression in Perfectly Splendid.
-Instead, you will find yourself in a familiar world full of life, new challenges and lots of amazing blocks to expand your creativity.
-If you are bored of vanilla, but don't wish to get yourself into massive modpacks quite yet, and vanilla+ doesn't cut it for you, then give Perfectly Splendid a try.
+One could call it a kitchen sink modpack, due to the amount of mods included.
+However, I do try to keep a certain theme going - expanding on what Minecraft is, without turning it into something it isn't.
+And yet, it's not exactly what you would call a Vanilla+ pack, as describing it with just a single plus sign would be a big understatement.
+Perfectly Splendid is not going to guide you by the hand through a completely new game.
+Instead, you will find yourself in a familiar world full of new life, harder challenges and lots of amazing blocks to expand your creativity.

+If you are bored of vanilla, but don't wish to get yourself into massive modpacks quite yet, and Vanilla+ doesn't cut it for you, then give Perfectly Splendid a try.

 <h1 align="center"> What to expect from Perfectly Splendid <br></h1>